 Pitcher Marek Minařík of the Czech Republic signed with the Philadelphia Phillies in May 2010.
 The scout was Rick Jacques.
 In the 2009 World Youth Championship, he had allowed 6 runs (3 earned) on 5 hits and 4 walks in 4 innings while fanning 5.
 He participated in the MLB European Academy in 2010.
+He was 0-1 with a 2.76 ERA as the clear Czech ace in the 2010 World Junior Championship (though the tournament site listed him as Marek Miabrik), including holding the Netherlands to one run in six.
 He made his pro debut in 2011, appearing in 2 games for the GCL Phillies and gave up 2 earned runs over 3 innings.
 He spent most of the year on the DL with a right forearm strain.
 In 2012, he was 1-0 with a 2.65 ERA in 13 games for the GCL Phillies.

 He appeared four times for the Czechs in the 2012 European Championship, each time in one-run games, getting the decision three of the four times.
 In his opener, he entered against defending Bronze Medalist Germany with a 3-2 deficit in the 8th, replacing Jan Blažek.
 He tossed two shutout innings while his team tied it, but allowed two runs in the 10th to lose it, a sacrifice fly by Ludwig Glaser the winning hit.
 In his next outing, he got the upset win over defending Silver Medalist the Netherlands.
 Relieving Michal Sobotka with two on, none out and a 1-0 lead in the bottom of the 9th, he got Danny Rombley to hit into a double play but an error by Martin Schneider on a Nick Urbanus grounder let the Netherlands tie it.
 After the Czechs scored 3 runs in the top of the 10th, he fanned Mike Duursma then Jan Řeháček and Jan Homolka finished off the game.
 He was called on to defend a 2-1 lead over Spain in the 7th, relieving Blažek, but gave up a 2-run double to Jesús Golindano and walked the first two batters in the 8th; they both wound up scoring after Homolka relieved, as Spain won, 6-5.
 In his last outing, the Czechs beat Sweden, 6-5, with Marek getting the win in relief of Homolka; he struck out 3 and allowed one hit and one walk in two shutout innings to end the game.